 Wine Tasting Tips

-Avoid wearing any perfume, cologne or heavily scented lotions.
+- Avoid wearing any perfume, cologne or heavily scented beauty products.
 It will interfere with your tasting experience as well as the experience of those around you.

-Ask a lot of questions.
-This is your opportunity to educate your palate and learn more about the wine making process.
-Tasting Room staff are friendly and love to share their knowledge with guests.
+- Ask a lot of questions.
+This is your opportunity to educate your palate and learn more about the winemaking process.
+Tasting room staff are friendly and love to share their knowledge with guests.
 No question is too basic!

-Explore a new wine tasting region.
+- Explore a new wine-tasting region.
 Likely you’ll experience less congestion and you’ll have a great time tasting new wines!
-Check out our wine tasting routes for some ideas.

-Likewise, try a new type of wine or “varietal” during your wine tasting.
-You must taste the Valley’s signature Pinot Noirs, but don’t be afraid to try something new.
-You may like it!
+- Likewise, try a new type of wine or grape variety during your wine tasting.
+You must taste the Valley’s signature Pinot noirs, but don’t be afraid to try something new.